These Traeger Smoked Pork Chops have just the right amount of smoky flavor from those wood pellets but are still so juicy and tender!

 Is it safe to eat pork at 145 degrees?

 YES!!!
-Pork are raised indoors and fed a very specific feed nowadays which means you don’t have to fear trichinosis from undercooked pork!
+The desired temperature for cooking pork is 145º!
+Pork are now raised indoors and fed a very specific feed which means you don’t have to fear undercooked pork!
 Pork is definitely not only safe – but it tastes amazing – when you cook it to 145!
-I take it off right around there and let it rest for 5 minutes and it will come up to temp.
-So delicious and juicy!!!

 Pork chops are an easy protein and they go with everything!
 Here are my favorite side dishes: